the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_4/_index.md

 If the Dashboard does not show this, try to complete the steps again.

+## Resetting the Database

+When we test code and make a lot of edits to our database, we will be adding data at different database migration points.
+If we do this, there will be a high chance that we will add erroneous data that will no longer be consistent with whatever the current database architecture is.

+If things get too messy, we would want to delete the database, delete our migrations and start fresh.

+Here's how we do this.

+0. Stop the server
+1. Delete our database file. (/cs10_webapp_base/db.sqlite3)
+2. Delete everything in the /starter_app/migrations folder. **Do not delete the folder!**
+3. Run migrate to rebuild the database
+4. Create a superuser
+5. Restart the server

+Performing these steps will reset our database with one superuser.
+With the superuser, we can access the admin page.

 ## Conclusion

 We have create a link or relation between the User table and Task table.
 We can use this relation to assigns tasks to different users in our To-Do app making our app work in a multi-user environment.

 We have learned to update Django models, forms and views to take advantage of relational databases so that users can assign tasks to others.

-With this basic understanding of how tables are joined in Django, we have opened up many more opportunities where we can have one-to-one relationships but also one-to-many and many-to-many relationships, similar to the To-Do app.
+With this basic understanding of how tables are joined in Django, we have opened up many more opportunities where we can have more than one-to-one relationships but also one-to-many and many-to-many relationships, similar to many real world apps.

 The scope of this project is quite limited but the sky's the limit.
-You can do a so much with Django and relational databases.
+You can do so much with Django and relational databases.
 What we have learned in these 5 mini-lessons is literally the tip of the iceberg.
-If you think about it, Instagram was made with Django so anything is possible.
+If you think about it, Instagram was made with Django so the possibilities are endless.

+Here's a start to that exploration...

+{{<checkpoint>}}
+Go back and review the 5 Backend mini-lessons and *some* of the Frontend lessons.
+After you have reviewed, add a contact list to our To-Do app to make it bigger and better!
+{{</checkpoint>}}